Assisted living facilities struggle to protect seniors

-ST. PAUL — Swapping oxycontin for Tylenol, forging paperwork, stashing bubble packs inside a waistband — these are some of the ways at least 5,917 pills were stolen from residents of assisted living facilities in Minnesota.
+ST. PAUL, Minn. — Swapping oxycontin for Tylenol, forging paperwork, stashing bubble packs inside a waistband — these are some of the ways at least 5,917 pills were stolen from residents of assisted living facilities in Minnesota.

 The majority of the drugs taken were narcotics, like opioids, used to treat pain, said Eilon Caspi, a University of Minnesota School of Nursing research associate, who studied five years of state reports of confirmed drug thefts between March 2013 and September 2018.